Most product descriptions are terrible.

 The above quote carries extra impact because it describes the product as popular.
 The popularity claim is further supported with a cutting from the press and the phrase “press favorite.”

 Most buyers are attracted to buying something that’s popular.
 When it comes to your ecommerce website, highlight the products that are customer favorites.

 Is your web design encouraging web visitors to read your product descriptions?

 Here’s a great example of product description from Kettle & Fire.
-The brand uses bullet lists to communicate quick, scannable benefits.
+The brand uses bullet points to communicate quick, scannable product benefits.
 It also replaces the standard “benefits” headline with “Why You’ll Love It,” personalizing the experience for shoppers on the product page.